COVID-19 pandemic in Mississippi: Timeline

 The Mississippi State Department of Health (MSDH) confirmed their first case in the state on March 12, 2020, in an individual from Forrest County who had recently traveled to Florida.
 Three days later, on March 15, the state had a spike in cases (4) in the state bringing the total to 10.
 On March 16, two new cases in the state, one in Pearl River County and another Monroe County.

 On March 17, cases in the state jumped from 12 to 21, with 4 in Hinds County, 3 in Leflore County, one in Jackson County, and one in Harrison County.
 The next day, on March 18, cases spiked up to 34, with DeSoto County seeing their first case, along with Madison County and Perry County.
 Bolivar County saw their first 2 cases.
 The following day, on March 19, the state saw 16 cases and its first death.

 Harris and Pearl River counties saw 3 new cases each, while the counties of DeSoto, Forrest, and Jackson counties saw one additional case, while at least one new case were reported in the counties of Holmes, Jones, Smith, Walthall, Wilkinson, Winston, and Yazoo.
 On March 20, the state saw 30 new cases, bringing the total up to 80.
 New cases were reported in Adams, Franklin, Humphreys, Lawrence, Lee, Marshall, Monroe, Pike, Rankin, Tippah, and Webster counties, while additional cases were reported in Coahoma, DeSoto, Hancock, Harrison, Hinds, Holmes, Jackson, and Madison counties.

 On March 21, the state reported 60 new cases, jumping the total to 140.

 March 22 saw 67 new cases in the state, with most counties in the state ending up with a new case.

-On July 9, the Mississippi statehouse was closed as 26 lawmakers and 10 Capitol employees tested positive for COVID-19.
+On July 9, the Mississippi statehouse was closed due to an outbreak in the legislature, as 26 lawmakers and 10 Capitol employees tested positive for COVID-19.
 Lt.
 Governor Delbert Hosemann and Speaker of the House Philip Gunn were infected.
-The legislature will quarantine for at least 14 days.
+A total of 49 infections were linked to the outbreak.
+All legislators survived, but there was one death linked to an infection spread by a legislator.
+The outbreak led to delays in the legislators meeting to discuss important budget issues.

 On July 21, 1,635 new cases and 31 new deaths were reported in the state.

 By July 31, the state was at 83% ICU capacity, with some hospitals completely full and transferring patients out of state.

 In June 2021, as Mississippi was one of five U.S. states with less than 35% of its population vaccinated, Dr. Scott Gottlieb, former commissioner of the U.S. Food and Drug Administration, predicted the state was at risk for outbreaks of the Delta variant.